 ISSUES DISCUSSED:

-EFFECT OF COMMITTEE AMENDMENT: Proposed (-4) amendment modifies the time for which public bodies may retain captured plate data from 24 hours to 1 year.
+EFFECT OF COMMITTEE AMENDMENT: Proposed (-1) amendment modifies the time for which public bodies may retain captured plate data from 24 hours to 1 year.
+Authorizes extension by court order for up to 30 days at a time.